The RoofStar Guarantee Program

 - Modifications during the Guarantee Term:

-- Maintenance: the building Owner must ensure that the Project and its components are properly maintained.
+- Maintenance: the building owner must ensure that the project and its components are properly maintained.
 Debris in drains, caulking on or around metal flashings, and wind scouring of gravel are considered maintenance issues.

-- Maximum coverage area: limited to one physically defined Project area (no maximum size)
+- Maximum coverage area: limited to one physically defined project area (no maximum size)

-- The RoofStar Guarantee pays for removal and reinstallation of
+- The RoofStar Guarantee pays for removal and reinstallation of accessible overburdens up to the following limits:

 - Extensive vegetated roof systems, provided they are comprised of trays or other recognized modular methods and are less than 150 mm (6”) in depth, exclusive of the plants.